Story / Security Assessment Completed

 In this section, we present some of the key findings identified during the audit.
 While not exhaustive, this summary highlights the most notable issues uncovered and resolved.
 For a full breakdown of all findings, please refer to the complete audit report.

-Attackers could halt the network by exploiting the Tendermint RPC endpoint configuration.
-This was resolved by disabling unnecessary broadcast features and implementing stricter checks.
+Attackers could halt the network by exploiting the Tendermint RPC endpoint.

 The Story team demonstrated a commendable level of collaboration throughout the audit process.
 They were highly responsive and actively engaged with our audit repository, aiding in the triaging of findings and ensuring clear communication on each issue.
 Moreover, their swift action in addressing vulnerabilities, implementing fixes, and validating every finding showcased their commitment to security.